syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### Programmatic Selection

-When SfDataGrid.SelectionMode is set a value other than “None”, you can also select the row / rows in SfDataGrid from the code by setting the SfDataGrid.SelectedIndex, SfDataGrid.SelectedItem or SfDataGrid.SelectedItems property based on the selection mode.
-The following code example illustrates how to enable selection from code in SfDataGrid.
+When **SfDataGrid.SelectionMode** is set a value other than “None”, you can also select the row / rows in **SfDataGrid** from the code by setting the **SfDataGrid.SelectedIndex**, **SfDataGrid.SelectedItem** or **SfDataGrid.SelectedItems** property based on the selection mode.
+The following code example illustrates how to enable selection from code in **SfDataGrid**.
-When the selection mode is “Single” you can programmatically select a row in two ways, either by setting the row index to the SfDataGrid.SelectedIndex property or by setting the underlying object to be selected to the SfDataGrid.SelectedItem property.
+When the selection mode is “Single” you can programmatically select a row in two ways, either by setting the row index to the **SfDataGrid.SelectedIndex** property or by setting the underlying object to be selected to the **SfDataGrid.SelectedItem** property.
 The following code example illustrates how to programmatically select a row from the code.
 {% highlight c# %}
 //Perform selection using selected index